HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_test_personalization.md

-# Test the Personalization Demo
+# Test the personalization demo

 ## Find the personalized demo resources on the Portal